VeejayG98/V6-File-System-CS5348/README.md

 1) Execute this command to compile the code. "gcc FileSystem.c -o FileSystem -std=c99" (Tested on the UTD Unix server.)
 2) To run the executable file, please run this command "./FileSystem"

+## Running Instructions:

+1) When openfs is run, if the file system is not present it will create a new file system.
+2) Thus, you MUST initialize the file system if it has been newly created before executing any other commands.

 ## Documentation:

 Using this program, we can do the following operations on our file system: